kamilprz/blog/index.md

 Software Engineer with a passion for automation, quality and simplicity.

-An advocate for learning, and the mastery of a craft.
+An advocate for learning, and the mastery of craft.

-Can break any piece of software by simply appearing in its vicinity.
+Can break any piece of software by appearing in its vicinity.

 > Your thoughts can impact you before you understand them.